chubbard/GroovyMail/README.md

         body {
             p("Hi ${name}"
             p("""
                 We've noticed you are interested in stuff we are doing, and we love that you want to stay in the know with us.
-Welcome aboard
+Welcome aboard!
             """)
             p("Sincerely")
             p("Us")
         }
     }

+## Other Examples

+Here are a few other examples of the API for common operations:

+### Asynchronous Emails

+You can offload the sending of the email to a background thread using `sendAsync`:

+    emailer.emal("person@someDomain", "Welcome" )
+        .html("classpath:welcome.groovy")
+        .bind("name", person.name )
+        .sendAsync()

+### Attach files:

+    emailer.email("person@someDomain.com", "Report")
+        .html("classpath:report.groovy")
+        .attach( pdfFile )
+        .bind( "data", data )
+        .send()

+### bcc, cc, from:

+    emailer.email("person@someDomain.com", "Support Email")
+        .bcc("support@myDomain.com", "manager@myDomain.com")
+        .cc("otherPerson@someDomain.com")
+        .html("classpath:support.groovy")
+        .bind("ticketId", ticket.id )
+        .send("noreply@myDomain.com")

+### Multiple content:

+You can add multiple formats to your emails like sending plain text and HTML using the following:

+    emailer.email("person@someDomain.com", "Welcome Aboard")
+        .html("classpath:onboard_email_html.groovy")
+        .text("classpath:onboard_email_text.groovy")
+        .bind("user", user)
+        .send()

+## Templates

+GroovyMail renders content using [MarkupTemplateEngine](http://groovy-lang.org/templating.html) for an explanation of how content is generated and the features you can use it's suggested you visit those pages.

 ### Locating templates

 By default most templates are loaded off the classpath.
 But you can also load them from directories